phasegenomics/phasegenomics.github.io/_posts/2019-09-19-hic-alignment-and-qc.md

 1   Alignment
 ---------------------
 ### Short Answer
+First, generate an index file of your assembly FASTA with
+> `bwa index -a swtsw [assembly.fasta]`

 Align your Hi-C data with:
 > `bwa mem -5SP [assembly.fasta] [fwd_hic.fastq] [rev_hic.fastq] | samtools view -S -h -b -F 2316 > [aligned.bam]`

 If you would like to use `samblaster` to flag PCR duplicates (we do), you can insert it into the pipeline like this:
 > `bwa mem -5SP [assembly.fasta] [fwd_hic.fastq] [rev_hic.fastq] | samblaster | samtools view -S -h -b -F 2316 > [aligned.bam]`

+If the BAM you created is not already sorted by read name, you will also need to sort it by read name with `samtools sort -n [aligned.bam] -o [aligned.sorted.bam]`.
+However, this may not be necessary depending what your read files looks like and what version of `bwa` you are using.

 ### More Details
 Alignment of Hi-C data typically requires the use of an aligner that has been modified for Hi-C data.
 This is because Hi-C data intentionally contains paired reads which can come from very far away, or even between chromosomes, following a very different statistical distribution from things like shotgun or mate pair libraries.
 To our knowledge, only [bwa](http://bio-bwa.sourceforge.net) and [minimap2](https://github.com/lh3/minimap2) have such modifications (please [let us know](mailto:support@phasegenomics.com) if we're wrong!).
 Also, Heng Li's [hickit](https://github.com/lh3/hickit) has some useful information about aligning Hi-C reads, and may have some helpful examples.